MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ## Add parameters and values to local context

-To add stored objects to local context, local context must be turned on, and you need to execute a command.
+To create enteries for local context, local context must be turned on, and you need to execute a command.

 Create a resource group and view new local context entries.